-Toilet learning is a process that requires strong communication and planning.
+Toilet learning is a process that requires good communication and planning between teachers and families.
 If you feel your child is showing readiness signs, please talk with your child's teacher so we can work together to come up with a plan to support your child in gaining this new skill.